-The small town of Salisbury (along with all of Wicomico County) on Maryland’s Eastern Shore has a uniquely relaxed and laid-back vibe and will leave you refreshed and happy after a visit.
+There are so many things to do in the small town of Salisbury MD (along with all of Wicomico County) on Maryland’s Eastern Shore!
+The area has a uniquely relaxed and laid-back vibe and will leave you refreshed and happy after a visit.
 It’s the perfect weekend escape from some of the larger metropolitan areas surrounding it.

 Salisbury is 2 ½ hours from Washington, DC, and Philadelphia, 2 hours from Baltimore, and 3 hours from Norfolk.